dhamo-pk/adventofcode2022/readme.md

+# Advent of Code - 2022

 https://adventofcode.com/

-YEAR: 2022
+Well, there are many ways to solve a problem and this is one of the "hyge" ways of doing it (in my busier schedule).

-Other day solutions are done in MS-Excel itself ;)
+Other solutions are done in MS-Excel itself ;)